rpastuhov/AltavinGo/README.md

 - **tokenDiscord**: The token used to authenticate your bot with Discord.
 - **tokenLLM**: The token to connect to the LLM service (e.g., `ollama` or a token from Groq).
 - **historyTimer**: The interval (in minutes) for saving chat history to a file.
+- **historyMaxMessages**: The number of messages saved in the conversation history
 - **base_url**: The base URL of your LLM provider.
 - **model**: The name of the language model to use.
 - **system_prompt**: Custom instructions defining the bot's behavior and personality.